MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-15-MobileFirst-Applications-and-backend-service-integration-using-Open-API.md

 date: 2016-04-15
 tags:
 - MobileFirst_Platform
-- MobileFirst_Adapters
+- Adapters
 - Open_API
 - Swagger_Codegen
-verion:
+version:
 - 8.0
 author:
   name: S Venkatakrishnan
 ---
 ## Overview
-The MobileFirst Java Adapter is a simple and secure extension point on the MobileFirst Platform using which you can quickly and seamless integrate you Mobile Applications with enterprise backend data / functions.
-To accelerate this integration the MobileFirst platform provides an approach and an adapter extension to support the approach
+The MobileFirst Java Adapter is a simple and secure extension point on the MobileFirst Platform using which you can quickly and seamlessly integrate your Mobile Applications with enterprise backend data / functions.
+To accelerate this integration the MobileFirst platform provides an approach and an adapter extension to support the approach.

 ## Integration Approach - using Open API
 Most often there is a subset of backend data or function that needs to be quickly and securely exposed as public services that can then be exploited by mobile applications.
 The MobileFirst platform proposes the following approach to achieve this goal and also provides tools to accelerate the integration via this approach.